jvo1230/jvo1230.github.io/_projects/MNA-net.md

 ![Firstimage](https://media.istockphoto.com/id/1358833655/vector/vector-illustration-of-confused-man-with-mess-in-his-head.jpg?s=612x612&w=0&k=20&c=8sJzusexsxa5wKxwezZgOS7HQA7PJ6HOk9T5CqbjjgE=)

 Alzheimer’s disease (AD) is a neurodegenerative condition characterised by memory impairment and cognitive decline.
-It is one of the most prevalent neurodegenerative diseases, typically affecting people over the age of 65.
-Unfortunately, there's no current cure for AD, leaving treatment processes to revolve around delaying the onset of symptoms.
+It's one of the most prevalent neurodegenerative diseases, and unfortunately, there's no current cure for it.
+This means that current treatment processes revolve around delaying the onset of symptoms.
 So, it's pretty important to detect the presence of the AD as soon possible to ensure early treatment.
 But this is hard.
-The underlying factors which cause the disease are complex and still not very well understood.
+The underlying factors which cause the disease are very complex and still not very well understood.
 So this brings up the question, is there a way we can effectively detect the presence of AD in individuals when we don't fully know the defining patterns or features relating to brains with AD?
 The answer:

 <b>Convolutional Neural Networks!</b>

-In this project, we present a <b>M</b>ultimodal <b>N</b>euroimaging <b>A</b>ttention-based convolutional neural network (CNN), <i>MNA-net</i>.
+In this project, we present <i>MNA-net</i>, a <b>M</b>ultimodal <b>N</b>euroimaging <b>A</b>ttention-based convolutional neural network (CNN).
 Instead of simply classifying whether someone has AD, we focus on predicting the progression of the disease, that is, predict whether a cognitively normal individual will develop AD or some form on mild cognitive impairment (MCI) in the future.
 To learn the complex features relating to MCI and AD, MNA-net combines both Magnetic Resonance Imaging (MRI) and Positron Emission Tomography (PET) using attention-based mechanisms.

 <br>
 ## Dataset